-Holland's "smallest city" covers 18,000 square-meters and the objects are made on a scale of 1:25.
-The route through Madurodam is numbered to make it easy for visitors to follow along and their tour -- suggested online -- allows you to see the highlights within two hours.
+Holland’s “smallest city” covers 18,000 square-meters and the objects are made on a scale of 1:25.
+The route through Madurodam makes it easy for visitors and their tour — suggested online — allows you to see the highlights of all Holland within one hour.
 Anyone traveling with children or the digital-minded should play on their website prior to arrival, so they can see the many videos and other media associated with each display.

 The miniature city is interactive in real life, too.
-I put a euro in one of the slots mentioned in the booklet and a truck drives around to the "receiving" door of a warehouse where a pair of mini-ceramic shoes drops into the truck.
-The truck then continues its journey to the box where you inserted the Euro and you bend over to pick up your mini-shoes!
-I will be putting those little shoes on my Christmas tree this year.
+At our visit back in 2015, I put a euro in one of the slots mentioned in the booklet and a truck drove around to the “receiving” door of a warehouse where a pair of mini-ceramic shoes dropped in.
+The truck then continued its journey to the box where we inserted the Euro and I bent over to pick up the mini-shoes!
+Those little shoes have been on my Christmas tree every year since.

 Visiting Holland During Tulip Season – Trip Planning Details